Last Updated on: 1st November 2023, 03:26 pm

 There are various techniques, but always use slow and steady movements and work at the parrot’s pace.
 If you move too quickly, you might spook the parrot.

 Here’s how to get a parrot out of its cage:

 Before reaching in and removing the parrot from its cage, spend 5-10 minutes stroking it and showing it affection.
 Use a soft, high-pitched voice to talk to the parrot, reassuring it that it’s not in danger.

-Once you’ve established trust, gently move it toward the cage door.
+Once you’ve established trust, move it toward the cage door.
 If a parrot struggles or becomes aggressive, release it and try another time.

 Positive reinforcement is among the most effective training techniques, so try feeding the parrot its favorite fruits, nuts, and seeds to encourage it to step out.

 You can either hand-feed or leave the treats by the door for the parrot to find in its own time.
 Leaving a trail for the parrot to follow will encourage it to come out.

 Use the parrot’s favorite toys and games to pique its curiosity.
 Parrots love being mentally challenged, and the most curious birds won’t be able to resist some fun and entertainment.

 You could encourage the parrot to leave the cage by treating it to new toys it hasn’t played with before.
 This will work well if the parrot gets bored quickly or often outwits its games.

 Ignore The Parrot

 This method is the one that most owners struggle with, but some parrots get stressed by too much fuss and attention.
-So, give the parrot space until it feels comfortable enough to leave the cage.
+Give the parrot space until it feels comfortable enough to leave the cage.

-You can sit in the same room to offer comfort and support, but stay quiet and still so any sounds and movements don’t spook the parrot.
+You can sit in the same room to offer comfort and support, but stay quiet and still so any sounds and movements don’t scare the parrot.

 How To Parrot Proof A Room

 Before the parrot leaves its cage, its environment must be safe.
 If not, the parrot will never feel comfortable exercising in its environment.

 You must parrot-proof the room by doing the following:

 Room obstacles that can harm the parrot include: